 4. The problem: Your donation process is too complicated.

-The fix: One way to guarantee losing donor interest
+: One way to guarantee losing donor interest

 and focus is to make the donation process too long and difficult to navigate

 with multiple steps or intricate forms.
 We’ve already addressed the issues with

 the donation form in one of our previous points.
 When it comes to the process

 itself, as with everything that we have been saying so far, simplicity is your

 To start, get rid of any additional and needless